The Art of Crafting a Memorable Wedding Speech

 When should I do my speech?

-I always recommend the speeches be done before dinner.
-If you’re not a natural speak, and you’re feeling nervous, you won’t enjoy your wedding breakfast.
-All you’ll think about is your speech, and ‘get it out of the way’.
+But also, if you’re not a natural speaker, and you’re feeling anxious, you won’t enjoy your wedding breakfast.
+All you’ll think about is your speech, to ‘get it out of the way’.

 Your speech is a special occasion, so I recommend you do it before the meal is served, where the audience is the most engaged.
 This also properly kicks off the festivity.